-Chesbrough and Bogers (2014) define open innovation as "a distributed innovation process involving the purposive knowledge flows across organizational boundaries for monetary or non-monetary reasons".
-This model redefines the boundary, which was once a non-crossable line, to a porous line – providing the opportunity for firms to work outside the firm boundaries.
+Chesbrough and Bogers (2014) define open innovation as “a distributed innovation process involving the purposive knowledge flows across organizational boundaries for monetary or non-monetary reasons.”
+This model—often represented as a sieve funnel—redefines the firm boundary in innovation projects.
+What was earlier a closed boundary was “opened” up and allowed firms outside the firm boundaries to take part in the process.
 Through these collaborations, firms can harness outside ideas to advance their business while leveraging internal ideas.
-The original linear process of Chesbrough in 2003 has then evolved with the concept of "coupled" flow by Enkel et al. (2009)– a two-way interaction between firms and innovative actors outside of the firm.
+The original process of Chesbrough in 2003 has then evolved with the concept of “coupled” flow by Enkel et al. (2009)– a two-way interaction between firms and innovative actors outside of the firm.
 This collaborative exchange beyond boundaries, where different actors can work together to grow a commercial idea, has trumped the early Schumpeterian model of a lone entrepreneur introducing innovations to the market (Laursen and Salter, 2006).

 This shift has led to a higher focus on networks and relationships between the firm and its external environment in shaping performance.
 Several studies have shown favorable outcomes from cooperation and boundary-spanning searchers beyond technological and organizational boundaries (Rosenkopf and Nerkar, 2001; Shan et al., 1994).
 The importance of external sources of knowledge is undisputable, leading to the rise of diversified literature from collective innovation, user innovation, and technological change.